 Continued use of the internet and an increasing reliance on networks means cyberattacks will rise and never end.
 Having inadequate cyber resilience strategies and hoping that your organisation won’t be hit is courting disaster.
 The demand for cyber resilience professionals will continue to grow.
 In fact, there’s currently a huge gap in knowledgeable cyber resilience professionals, so now is the perfect time to start a cyber resilience career.

 Inspired to start a career in cyber resilience?
-Knowledge Train® has an accredited RESILIA Foundation online course to help get you started!
+To help get you started study the RESILIA Foundation online course.
 Contact our team and ask for a demo!

 List of references